Strategic Dialogue Assessment: The Crooked Path to Innocence: Acknowledgments

 \section{Acknowledgments}

-Special thanks to Kathryn Kazanas, Chenxing Riley Zhang, and other annotators for providing data annotation for this project.
+We are especially grateful to Kathryn Kazanas, Chenxing Riley Zhang, and the other annotators for their contributions to the data annotation for this project.
+We also thank Susan Yorke for generously sharing her legal expertise, which contributed to the legal accuracy and soundness of this work.
+We are grateful to the three anonymous \textit{D\&D} reviewers and the editor for their invaluable comments, which greatly strengthened the paper.
+Finally, we thank the members of the UT Computational Linguistics group for their insightful feedback and suggestions at various stages of this paper.
 This work was partially supported by NSF grants IIS-2145479, IIS-2107524, a grant from Open Philanthropy, and Good Systems,\footnote{\url{https://goodsystems.utexas.edu/}} a UT Austin Grand Challenge to develop responsible AI technologies.